 In the learning process, predicted clusters obtained with a guessed initial LearnMet metric are iteratively compared with the actual clusters.
 In each iteration, the metric is refined until the error between predicted and actual clusters is minimal or below threshold.
 The metric corresponding to the lowest error is the learned metric.
-This approach is illustrated in the flowchart in Figure 5.
+This approach is illustrated in the flowchart in Figure 5 and discussed in detail in [14].